ncatlab/nlab-content/pages/9/3/6/9/9639/content.md

     2 p m \pm 1
   }
   \,.
-$$
+\]
-Remarkably, this resulting formula captures a significant part of the zoo of observed filling fractions with odd denominators:
+Remarkably, this *Jain sequence* formula captures a significant part of the zoo of observed filling fractions with odd denominators:

 \begin{imagefromfile}
     "file_name": "Jain1989-Fig1.jpg",